 It’s also possible to hire bikes at the campsite.
 There are some villages and quiet roads to explore.
 A Eurocamp guide informed us of some good road free cycle routes that go along the shores of Venice lagoon.

-Eurocamp have children’s clubs from the ages of 4 through to 17.
+Eurocamp has children’s clubs from the ages of 4 through to 17.
 We were so busy when we stayed that we never directly used the clubs, though the staff did put on kids activities at other times, and were very good with the kids.

-These kids clubs by the way are FREE OF CHARGE, so ideal if you want a bit of time to yourself.
+These kids clubs, by the way, are FREE OF CHARGE, so ideal if you want a bit of time to yourself.

 There is also a children’s disco (during high season) and family entertainment in the evening.